Understanding user needs

 The Code states that statistics should meet their intended uses and should inform public debate.
 To achieve this, producers must seek to understand their users and the questions that users want to be able to answer with their statistics.

-Statistics producers should seek a wide range of users’ views and consider the different uses of their data.
-There are many ways to do this including: actively approaching users for feedback on proposals; publishing work plans; undertaking consultations; conducting research exercises; monitoring public debate; and considering advancements or developments in other areas of data and statistics provision.
+Statistics producers should seek a wide range of user views and consider the different uses of their data.
+There are many ways to do this, including actively approaching users for feedback on proposals; publishing work plans; undertaking consultations; conducting research exercises; monitoring public debate; and considering advancements or developments in other areas of data and statistics provision.
 Producers should consider if there are opportunities to work collaboratively when developing user engagement strategies to maximise benefits across the wider statistical system and reduce burden on users and stakeholders.
 Our regulatory guidance on user engagement, as well as the Government Analysis Function guidance on user engagement, provides helpful practical advice on understanding user needs.

 The needs of people using data and statistics can be extensive and varied.
 This can make it difficult for producers to meet the needs of all users with the same output.
 We also recognise that the collection and reporting of data about sex and gender identity is a sensitive topic which presents further challenges for producers.
 It is important that producers understand the current wider societal issues and debates about sex and gender identity.
 When necessary, producers should access a range of expertise across the statistical system on these issues to support their understanding and decision making.